veeneck/ryan.blog/content/blog/a-lot-changes-in-six-years.md

 animate when in viewport. jQuery script, link to example.

 also link to css that animated hamburger menu above

+### Tons of Stuff & Things

+I was a bit surprised to see the ridiculous amount of projects and buzzwords.
+Compass, Bourbon, Neat, Webpack, go find list of 10 more I hit.
+Hover, animate, PhotoSwipe.
+Each aspect of web development has an array of specialized tools.
+It is a bit overwhelming, which is probably why I grated towards things I knew.
+I couldn't find a consensus starter pack of tools, so I still am unsure of which ones are worth spending time on.

 ### Mailing Lists Can Be Static